Carlos Alvarez (soccer, born 1990)

 Carlos Alvarez (born November 12, 1990) is an American soccer coach and former professional player who played as a midfielder.
-As of 2022, he works as a youth coach for San Diego Surf SC.
+He works as a youth coach for San Diego Surf SC.

 Youth and college career

 Alvarez was born in Los Angeles, California on November 12, 1990.
 He attended Bishop Mora Salesian High School in Los Angeles, where he played soccer.
 He then continued to University of Connecticut, where he continued his soccer career.
 He majored in Spanish.

-Club creer
+Club career

 Major League Soccer

 Alvarez was selected as the second overall pick in the 2013 MLS SuperDraft by Chivas USA.
 On March 17, 2013, Alvarez debuted for Chivas USA in Major League Soccer against local-rivals, Los Angeles Galaxy, at the Home Depot Center, in which he came in as a half-time substitute for José Erick Correa, and scored the game-tying goal even though Chivas USA had only 10 men.

 On July 1, 2014, Alvarez was traded to Colorado Rapids in exchange for Nathan Sturgis.